PraveenAnil/IoTCentral/instructions/README.md

 ## Exercise 1 - Getting Started with Azure IoT Central

-This exercise will cover how to get started with the existing IoT Central Connected logistics application template available in IoT Central.
+This exercise will cover how to get started with the existing IoT Central Connected logistics application template available in IoT Central for Asset Tracking Scenario

 ## Exercise 2 - Customizing IoT Central Application